Rugby Europe

 Rugby Europe is the administrative body for rugby union in Europe.
 It was formed in 1999 to promote, develop, organise, and administer the game of rugby in Europe under the authority of World Rugby (the sport's global governing body).
 However, it is not responsible for the organisation of the Six Nations Championship or the competitions run by European Professional Club Rugby (the European Rugby Champions Cup and Challenge Cup).

 The predecessor to Rugby Europe was the Fédération Internationale de Rugby Amateur (FIRA), which was established in 1934 to administer rugby union in Europe outside the authority of the International Rugby Football Board (as World Rugby was then called), and came to spread outside the continent.
 FIRA agreed to come under the auspices of World Rugby in the 1990s, and appended 'Association Européenne de Rugby' to its name in a return to being a European body.
 In 2014 the organisation was renamed Rugby Europe as part of a re-branding.

 After the 2022 Russian invasion of Ukraine, Rugby Europe suspended Russia from international and European continental rugby union competition.
 In addition, the Rugby Union of Russia was suspended from Rugby Europe.

 Member unions

 Rugby Europe has 47 member unions as of December 2021.
 Not all European member unions are members of World Rugby.
 Rugby Europe's members are listed below, with the year each union joined World Rugby shown in brackets.

-Forty World Rugby members are part of Rugby Europe:
+Forty-one (37 Full and 4 Associate) World Rugby members are part of Rugby Europe:

-Seven members of Rugby Europe are not affiliated with World Rugby:
+Six members of Rugby Europe are not affiliated with World Rugby:

-Six European nations are not currently affiliated with Rugby Europe or World Rugby:
+Nine European nations are not currently affiliated with Rugby Europe or World Rugby: